 Candy Board for Bees is a winter inner cover with insulation & candy feed and has worked well for us overwintering colonies.
 The insulated inner cover candy board for bees is a item we fabricate onsite at our Minooka, IL location.
 They are typically placed on the hive on a warm day in early December before the winter solstice .
 The board includes the assembled wooden rim, double sided foil backed insulation, ventilation notch in the rim and the hardened candy embedded in the board (we custom build these at our place in Minooka).

-Our batch for fall of 2022 will be ready for pickup after Thanksgiving and we are taking orders for them now (shipping would happen around the same time).
+Our batch of candy boards for fall of 2023 will be ready for pickup after Thanksgiving and we are taking orders for them now (shipping would happen around the same time).

 These winter candy boards for beehives accomplish several things:

 - adds insulation to the top of the hive so moisture does not condense on the inner top area and drip back down on the bees